 Bass Fellow and Associate Professor

 - Ph.D., Columbia University 1993

 - M.Phil., Columbia University 1983

 - B.A., Bar Ilan University (Israel) 1979

 Hacohen, MH.
-Jacob and Esau Between Nation and Empire: A Jewish European History (Submitted).
-Cambridge University Press (CUP), June 2017.
+Jacob and Esau: Jewish European History Between Nation and Empire (In preparation).
+Cambridge, UK: Cambridge University Press (CUP), June 2018.
 (Monograph)

 Hacohen, MH.
 Karl Popper - The Formative Years, 1902-1945: Politics and Philosophy in Interwar Vienna.
 Cambridge University Press, 2000.

 Hacohen, MH.
 Karl Popper in Esilio.
 Ed.
 R Editore.
 Biblioteca Austriaca, 1999.